deltachat/deltachat-android/.github/CONTRIBUTING.md

 Delta Chat Core is used in the Android and in the [iOS](https://github.com/deltachat/deltachat-ios) version.

 Please try to create your issue to the respective Issue tracker: Here, or in [Core](https://github.com/deltachat/deltachat-core/issues).
 Don't worry, if you are not sure.
-We will move the issue if necessary.
+The issue will be handled anyway.

 If you intend to create a **feature request** for Delta Chat, please check the exiting requests for
 * [Android](https://github.com/deltachat/deltachat-android/issues?q=is%3Aissue+label%3A%22feature+request%22+sort%3Aupdated-desc) and